About the Program

 What is Safe Routes to School?

-Keep reading to learn about our Strategic Action Plan, SRTS Plans, KDOT’s seven Es, the Advisory Committee, and other SRTS-related efforts in Kansas.
+Keep reading to learn about our Strategic Action Plan, SRTS Plans, KDOT’s SRTS Es, the Advisory Committee, and other SRTS-related efforts in Kansas.

-The Kansas SRTS program is continually growing and adjusting our program to make it applicable, useful, and what students and families across Kansas need.
-In February 2025, we adopted our first Strategic Action Plan, which documents the program’s vision and goals.
-The plan also defines our path forward for future years by laying out priority strategies and actions.
+The Kansas SRTS program continues to grow and adapt to be relevant and useful for K-12 students and their families across the state.
+In May 2025, we adopted the Kansas SRTS Strategic Action Plan which documents the program’s vision and goals and creates a clear path forward for future years with priority strategies and actions for implementation.

-The Strategic Action Plan process included engagement with the public and stakeholders to ensure that the final plan would reflect the needs, desires, and context of students and families throughout the state.
-Engagement included:
+The planning process included engagement with the public and community stakeholders to ensure the final Plan reflects the needs, wants, and context of students and families throughout the state.

 Statewide Online Survey.
-Last fall, over 200 Kansas residents and SRTS stakeholders completed an online survey that asked about current SRTS efforts, barriers, opportunities, and needs.
+Over 200 Kansans and SRTS stakeholders completed an online survey about current SRTS efforts, barriers, opportunities, and needs.

 Safe Routes to School Advisory Committee Workshops.
-The SRTS Advisory Committee participated in a workshop in summer 2024 to review the proposed vision and goals, discuss strategies, and identify opportunities.
-In the fall, the group reviewed proposed action items and offered feedback on prioritization.
-In January, the committee did a final review of the document to ensure it accurately reflected SRTS needs in Kansas.
+The SRTS Advisory Committee participated in workshops to review proposed vision and goals, discuss strategies, and identify opportunities.
+The group reviewed proposed action items and provided feedback on prioritization.
+They provided a final review of the Plan to ensure it accurately reflects SRTS needs in Kansas.

 Organizational Focus Groups.
-The project team held four focus groups that were attended by PTA representatives and parents, public health professionals, transportation planners and engineers, and school administrators and teachers.
-Nearly 60 stakeholders participated in these discussions.
+The project team hosted four focus groups: PTA representatives and parents, public health professionals, transportation planners and engineers, and school administrators and teachers for project discussions.

 There have been over 50 Safe Routes to School Plans developed in Kansas since 2007.
 These plans help schools and communities create places and programs that help students and their families walk, bike, and roll to school.

-Check out the map and links here to see if a plan has been done near you!
+Check the map and links to see if a recent plan has been done near you!

 Completed in 2024